Seth Fisher: Death

 The news was confirmed later that day by most major comics websites.
 Seth Fisher died in late January 2006 as a result of injuries suffered in a fall from a seventh story roof of an Osaka, Japan club where he went to celebrate the completion of the last issue of Big in Japan.

 Three works have been released posthumously: a project titled Build Your Own Backpack Alarm, written by Shar Levine and Leslie Johnstone – a do-it-yourself guide to building a personal backpack security system – for Scholastic, a short story titled "Freddy Wertham Goes to Hell" written by Joe Hill and finished by Fisher's friend Langdon Foss, and Bob's Amazing Life, a children's book written and illustrated by Fisher for his son.

 Personal life

 In 1998, Fisher married his college girlfriend, April Brody, and they moved from Japan to Florence, Italy for a year so that April could study Italian.
 When Fisher was hired by Presto, he and April moved back to the United States to San Diego.

 Some years later, they divorced, and in 2002 Fisher moved back to Japan for six weeks of photographic research for Vertigo Pop!
 Tokyo.
 Acquiring an artist's visa to remain in Japan, Fisher reconnected with an old friend named Hisako Sugiyama, who would become his second wife.

-On May 5, 2004, the couple's son Toufuu Go Fisher was born.
+On May 5, 2004, the couple's son Toufuu Fisher was born.